mccnick/MovieMagnet/README.md

 ## Awards

 - **Best Coder & Best Manager**: Recognized by the Computer Science department professor Simanta Mitra and my TA the entire semester, for outstanding contributions as a backend developer and team manager.

----

-Remember to replace the placeholders like `link-to-demo-video` with actual links to your content.
-This README template follows a similar structure to the SwipeHire example, providing a clear and professional overview of the Movie Magnet app, its features, and technical details.